Keriz/comparch/lab1/task_2/report_gthi.md

 ## Cache exploration by sweeping parameters

-I was interested in optimizing the data cache regardless of the instruction cache.
-The instruction cache optimization can also be done by writing specific benchmarks.
+I was interested in optimizing the data cache regardless of the instruction cache and then the other way around.

-For instance, an instruction cache benchmark could be a program with multiple pointless functions containing a random number of `nop` instructions, and then randomly pointing out to other functions, until the end.
-This would force the instructions cache to flush and reload.
-We could also write a more sequential program with better space locality for the cache, which could be our second benchmark type.

-Similarly for the data cache, we are going to write two benchmarks.
+There's a streaming pattern benchmark and a random access one for both caches.
+For the data cache, Benchmark 3 and 4 are dedicated to testing cache eviction policies.

 For each of those benchmarks, I generate 100 of them so that the benchmarking is less impacted by our program but rather gives an IPC that would be closer to reality.

-For each parameter that I am testing, I ran both benchmarks' 100 programs generated and reported the average IPC in a bar chart.
+For each parameter that I am testing (block size, associativity, cache size), I ran both benchmarks' 100 programs generated and reported the average IPC in a bar chart.
 This will help in determining the sweet point of the curve.

 __In retrospective, it probably would have lead to more interesting results to add more diversified benchmarks (more than two types), but designing tests is very time-consuming and I will leave it for later (or another lab).__